geraldnilles/gDVR/README.rst

 Right not, MythTV is the major linux PVR software.
 However, the project is pretty large and it is not easy to separate the individual components.
 I would like to make a DVR system that follows the Unix philosophy a little better.

 Base Components
 ===============

 In the beginning, i would like to set up a very basic set of components to form a DVR system.
 Each component will be able to be run, tested, and upgraded separately.

+Additonaly, each components will be be event-driven and asyncronous.
+Right now, i am using "twisted" to accomplish this.
+It makes things a little more complicated, but giving everything a client-server interface makes it easy to decouple components.

 Capturer
 -------

 This section simply records the video stream to the disk.
 For the HDHomeRun Prime, it is an MPEG2 TS stream.
-A channel and duration will be provided and this program will save the stream.
+A channel and duration will be provided.
+The program will select a tuner, change the channel, save the stream, and stop when the duration has expired.

 Scheduler
 ---------